 WLTP

-European type-approval test that has set the stated consumption and range since 2018.
+The official EU laboratory test that has set the stated fuel consumption and electric range since 2018 — the figure you see on every brochure.

 WLTP stands for Worldwide Harmonised Light Vehicles Test Procedure.
 Since September 2018 this has been the mandatory EU type-approval test for consumption, CO2 emissions and, on electric cars, range.
 The test runs on a chassis dynamometer with a fixed speed profile: four phases up to 131 km/h, together over 23 km and about 30 minutes.